My Carbon Monoxide Alarm Is Beeping. What Should I Do?

 Have detectors installed near every sleeping area in your home, as well as in the garage, if it’s attached to your house.
 Mount them on a wall where the carbon monoxide alarm beeping will be heard loudly enough to wake up everyone nearby.

-Check the alarm by pressing the “Test” button monthly.
-Replace batteries every 6 months and replace alarms every 5-7 years.
+Check the alarm by pressing the “Test” button monthly, replace batteries every 6 months and replace alarms every 5-7 years so they are in tip-top shape.

 Emergency Procedure if CO is Detected